hoanhua14/mrq/journals/nicole_kash.md

 ## June 5, 2023
 Today, I worked on:

 * Over the weekend I worked on resolving a CORS error in the deployed front end.
 I was able to solve this quite quickly with the solution below and then redeploy the back end.
 The errors went away and everything is functioning normally in the deployed front end now.
 Today I worked on assisting my teammates with Git merge requests.
-I assisted Bran with why is pipeline was failing.
-He had an unresolved merge conflict and "<<<<HEAD" had been inserted into his file.
+I assisted Bran with why his pipeline was failing.
+He had an unresolved merge conflict and "HEAD" had been inserted into his file.
 I had him share his screen and helped him locate the unresolved merge conflict.
 I assisted SoHoan with the steps of how to get her dev branch up to date with main before making a merge request.
 I also spent a lot of time preparing the README file.

 I checked the CORS error in the console and realized the get request was coming from https://mrq1.gitlab.io but we had set the CORS host in the back end deployment to https://mrq.gitlab.io .
 I deleted the back end deployment and redeployed with the correct CORS host.
 This resolved the issue.